studio-YOLO/editpix-doc/docs/getting-started.md

 # Getting Started

-# Installation
+## Installation

-EditPix supports multiple different installation paths
+EditPix supports multiple different installation methods.

-## Using in the browser
+## Usage in the browser

-### Install with npm
+For use in the browser the library can be installed via [npm](#installing-from-npm) or loaded via [CDN](#loading-from-a-cdn).

+### Installing from `npm`

 ```bash
 npm i editpix
 ```

-In your HTML file load the script as a module:
+In your HTML file, load the script as a module:

 ```html
 <script type="module" src="example.js"></script>
 ```

-In your JavaScript file:
+In your JavaScript file, import the library and use it:

 ```jsx
 import EditPix from './node_modules/editpix/src/editpix.js';